 Children are also taught to segment.
 This is the opposite of blending.
 Children are able to say a word and then break it up into the phonemes that make it up.
 This skill is vital in being able to spell words.

 How is phonics taught?

-At Endon Hall Primary School, phonics is delivered using the Letters and Sounds programme, which we have aligned to the 2014 National Curriculum.
-The Letters and Sounds programme aims to build children’s speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
+At Endon Hall Primary School, phonics is delivered using the Twinkl validated Phonics programme.
+This programme aims to build children’s speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills, with the aim of enabling children to become fluent readers by the age of seven.

 |Phase||Phonic Knowledge and Skills|

 |Phase One (Nursery/Reception)||Activities are divided into seven aspects, including environmental sounds, instrumental sounds, body sounds, rhythm and rhyme, alliteration, voice sounds and finally oral blending and segmenting.|

 |Phase Two (Reception) up to 6 weeks||Learning 19 letters of the alphabet and one sound for each.
 Blending sounds together to make words.
 Segmenting words into their separate sounds.
 Beginning to read simple captions.|